- Rajani Katta MD

-Nickel Allergy and Jewelry
+Nickel Allergy and the Search for Hypoallergenic Jewelry

 It’s also used in all sorts of personal and household items, such as watchbands, snaps and buttons on jeans, eyelash curlers, cell phones, and scissors.
 It's even used in some implantable medical devices.

 How can you tell if you have an allergy to nickel?

 When people are allergic to nickel, they’ll develop a rash right at the site of contact.
 With time, that rash may spread.
 A common scenario is when women wear earrings and start to develop a red itchy (and sometimes oozing) rash on their earlobes.